The story

 A leftist heap is as a tree and we implement it as such.

-, which is the least distance to a Leaf
+rank of the Node, which is the least distance to a

 Let’s briefly look at the relationship between the size of a tree and its rank.